KatyRoffe/reading-notes/class-02.md

 Flowcharts can help in planning a script and determining the number of paths available to follow.

-Decisions have two componenets:
+Decisions have two components:
 * An expression is evaluated and returns a value
--- The code checks the status of the scripts by comparing two values then returning either true or false (a Boolean)
+>- The code checks the status of the scripts by comparing two values then returning either true or false (a Boolean)
-* A conditional statement says what to do in a given sitution -- Based on the conpcept of if/then/else
+* A conditional statement says what to do in a given situations -- Based on the concepts of if/then/else

 Comparison Operators
 * A condition typically has one comparison operator and an operand on either side
 * The operand does not need to be a single value - it can be an *expression*

 Logical Operators
-* Allow you tocompare the results of more than one comparison operator
+* Allow you to compare the results of more than one comparison operator
 * Evaluated from left to right

 If Statements
 * When the **if** statement evaluates a condition to be *true,* additional code is executed
-* When the statement evalues a condition to be *false,* the remaining code in the code block are not run
+* When the statement evaluates a condition to be *false,* the remaining code in the code block are not run

 If..Else Statements
 * When the **if** statement is *true,* a specific block of code is executed